The Real Estate Investment Structure Taxation Review: France

 As listed companies, SIICs are also subject to regulations governing the offering of securities to the general public and the admission of securities to trading on a regulated market.

 SIIC status is not otherwise tied in to any specific regulatory framework, however.
 In particular, SIICs are not subject to the rules applicable to AIFs.

 ii Requirements to access the regime

-If the 60 per cent threshold is exceeded during a financial year, the exemption regime is temporarily suspended, subject to certain exceptions, and the SIIC and its subsidiaries are subject to CIT under the ordinary conditions of the law for the financial year in which the 60 per cent threshold is exceeded.
+If the 60 per cent threshold is exceeded during a given financial year, the exemption regime is temporarily suspended, subject to certain exceptions, and the SIIC and its subsidiaries become subject to CIT under the ordinary conditions of the law for that financial year.

 The SIIC's subsidiaries

 If they are subject to CIT, a SIIC's subsidiaries with identical corporate purpose may also elect to apply the SIIC regime, as long as they are at least 95 per cent held by one or more SIICs at all times over the financial year.

 SIICs may also invest via subsidiaries in the form of tax-transparent partnerships (SCIs or SNCs) with identical corporate purpose, without any minimum holding requirement.
 In this case, the earnings of the partnership are allocated for tax purposes to the partners proportionally to their interest in the partnership, and the share of earnings falling to companies that are subject to the SIIC regime will be exempt from CIT at their end.

 Electing to apply the regime

 Terms of the election